-Procedure After the Round
+After the Round

-- 1. The Head Scorer of the scoring area shall read an opening statement prior to the recording of scores. - 2.
-The Head Scorer then announces the first competitor's name (alphabetical by player's last name). - 3.
-Competitor who kept that card and the observer/reporter then go through the player's score card hole by hole to verify that each hole has been correctly recorded.
-Refer to USGA Rule 6-6, Scoring in stroke play for additional information. - If, after going through each hole, the card is correct, the competitor and his/her scorer shall sign the card 4. and return it to the committee.
-No alteration may be made on a scorecard after the competitor has returned it to the committee. - 5.
-If there is a dispute, the committee shall resolve it before allowing the card to be signed. - 6.
-Repeat the process for the remaining players in the group (going in alphabetical order by player's last - 7.
-After the card is signed and turned in, scoring personnel shall add the hole by hole scores to determine a player's total.
+- 1. Players are responsible for their hole by hole score. - 2.
+The Head Scorer of the scoring area shall read an opening statement prior to the recording of scores. - 3.
+Markers shall review the hole by hole score with their group upon completion of the round. - 4.
+If, after going through each hole, the card is determined to be correct, the player and his/her marker shall sign the card and return it to the committee.
+No alteration may be made on a scorecard after the player has returned it to the committee. - 5.
+If there is a dispute on a score for the hole, the committee shall resolve it using any available witnesses, including the group, before allowing the card to be signed. - 6.
+The above process shall then be repeated for the rest of the group. - 7.
+After a card is signed and turned in, scoring personnel shall add the hole by hole scores to determine a player's total.